-The academic personnel of the infectious diseases clinic consists of 1 professor, 1 associated professor, 1 lecturer, and 7 assistants.
-3 doctoral students and 8 residents are enrolled in studies here.
+The academic personnel of the infectious diseases department consists of 1 professor, 1 associated professor, 4 lecturers, and 2 assistants.
+1 doctoral student and 6 residents are enrolled in the department.

 The center for the infectious diseases academic and clinical activities is PI Kaunas Clinical Hospital.
-The clinic is composed of two Infectious diseases departments (50 beds in total) and an infectious diseases outpatient department.
-On average, about 2700 patients are treated in the hospital, and about 10000 outpatients are consulted annually.
+The clinic is composed of two Infectious diseases wards (50 beds in total) and an infectious diseases outpatient department.
+On average, about 1800 patients are treated in the hospital, and about 10000 outpatients are consulted annually.

-The main areas of the scientific work of the clinic: the etiological, epidemiological, pathogenetic, clinical and diagnostical aspects of neuroinfections and HIV/AIDS epidemiology and prophylaxis.
-The results of the clinic’s research have been presented in various international conference, medical congresses.
-During the period of 5 years (2002-2007), 5 PhD dissertations were defended (3 at Lithuanian University of Health Sciences and 1 at Karolinska Institutet (Stockholm, Sweden)).
+The main areas of the scientific work conducted in the department are studies on CNS infections and influenza treatment and vaccine effectiveness studies.
+The results of the research work have been presented in various international conferences and medical congresses.
+During the period of 5 years (2013-2017), 4 PhD dissertations were defended (3 at Lithuanian University of Health Sciences and 1 at Karolinska Institutet (Stockholm, Sweden)).

-In 2000-2011, the personnel of the clinic published 20 articles in the ISI Web of Science database, 28 articles in medical journals, referred in international medical databases.
+In 2008-2017, researches from the department published 21 articles in the ISI Web of Science database, and 16 articles in medical journals, referenced in international medical databases.

-From 2010, there is an actively functioning Infectious disease club in the clinic.
-During their post-graduate studies, students of neurology, dermato-venereology, internal medicine and family medicine residents continue the infectology course.
+From 2010, there is an actively functioning Infectious disease club in the department.
+During their post-graduate studies, residents of neurology, dermato-venereology, internal medicine and family medicine continue the infectious disease course.

-The clinic of Infectious Diseases is the center for the preparation of infectology residents and doctoral students.
-In the clinic, various LSMU doctoral students take the infectology course; infectologists, internal medicine specialists, family doctors, odontologists, epidemiologists, and public health specialists participate in regular continuous professional education courses.
+The Department of Infectious Diseases is the center for education and training of infectious diseases residents and doctoral students.
+In the department, various LUHS doctoral students take the infectious disease course; infectious diseases specialists and family doctors participate in regular continuous professional education courses.

 International partnerships and cooperation

-The clinic has a close partnership with the Center for Infectious Medicine at Karolinska Institutet (Sweden), Swedish Institute of Communicable Diseases Control, the Infectious Diseases Clinic at Uppsala Universitet (Sweden), The Department of Infectious Diseases of Goteborg University (Sweden), The Clinic of Infectious and Traveler’s Diseases at the University (France), The Clinic of Infectious Diseases at the Medical University of Bialystok (Poland), Infectology Center of Latvia and the Clinic of Infectious Diseases, tuberculosis and HIV/AIDS (Latvia).
+The department has a close partnership with the Infectious Diseases Department at Karolinska Institutet (Sweden), the Infectious Diseases Department at Uppsala Universitet (Sweden), The Department of Infectious Diseases of Goteborg University (Sweden), The Clinic of Infectious and Traveler’s Diseases at the Grenoble University (France), The Clinic of Infectious Diseases at the Medical University of Bialystok (Poland), Infectology Center of Latvia and the Clinic of Infectious Diseases, tuberculosis and HIV/AIDS (Latvia).